revenate/actionate/README.md

   Monitor in-progress runs in real time and review completed ones at a glance.

 - __Powerful Filtering__\
-  Filter runs by branch, actor, event, or status—either individually or in combination—to quickly find exactly what you need.
+  Filter runs by branch, actor, event, or status, either individually or in combination, to quickly find exactly what you need.

 - __Automatic Discovery__\
   New runs appear automatically, so you always have up-to-date information with zero extra clicks.